-- The proposed 2020 UTR schedules are provided in Exhibit I, Tab 4, Schedule 1, - Attachment 1; and the revenue requirement and charge determinants details used to - 8 calculate the 2020 UTRs are provided in Exhibit I, Tab 4, Schedule 1, Attachment 2.
-The - 9 proposed 2020 UTR calculation includes the currently approved values for HONI - Transmission, Hydro One Sault Ste.
-Marie, Canadian Niagara Power Inc., and Five - Nations Energy Inc.
+5 The proposed 2020 UTR schedules are provided in Exhibit I, Tab 4, Schedule 1, calculate the 2020 UTRs are provided in Exhibit I, Tab 4, Schedule 1, Attachment 2.
+In its 2020-2022 Transmission Custom IR Application (EB-2019-0082), Hydro One is proposing to update the definition of billing demand for the Line and Transformation years, such as inclusion of energy storage facilities.
+The "Embedded Generation" section